-How to get EC (encumbrance certificate) /Villangam Certificate online
+How to get EC (Encumbrance or Villangam Certificate online)

 The Encumbrance certificate (EC) is one of the most essential legal documents for properties which is used to verify the ownership of a property and its status with respect to any legal or financial encumbrances.
 It is issued by the state registration department.